MangosMustard67/just-my-own-gecko-codes-._./Ultra Mini Turbo.md

 bne end
 b changetheMT
 end:
 lwz	r3, 0x0078 (r30) (Default instruction.
-This and the code afterward load values into r3 and r0, meaning our code uses 100% safe registers :].
+This and the code afterward load values into r3 and r0, meaning this code uses 100% safe registers :].
 No game crashes here!)

 C257C89C/C2582A80/C2571158/C2583100 (Give us extra boost when we release blue mini turbo with max UMT threshold)